|

 Meetings are provided free of charge to groups and associations.
-When needed to cover meeting room rental and other minor expenses, a modest fee is occasionally requested of attendees at the quarterly meeting.
 There is no membership fee.
 Contact us at: [email protected] Website: cescparis.weebly.com This site is a directory to our member organizations. |

-Next CESC Paris Meetings
+Proposed CESC Paris Meetings

-Mondays at 10h30-12h15
+(New)Tuesdays at 10h30-12h15

-23 SEPTEMBER 2024
+23 SEPTEMBER 2025

-4 NOVEMBER 2024
+4 NOVEMBER 2025

-2 DECEMBER 2024
+2 DECEMBER 2025

-13 JANUARY 2025
+13 JANUARY 2026

 Meetings are in-person

-with limited hybrid capabilities.
+with limited hybrid capabilities

-RSVP is required.
+RSVP is required

 Contact